Why did I fail Knowledge-Based Authentication (KBA)?

-KBA is a security measure that verifies your identity by asking questions based on your personal history (e.g., past addresses, financial records).
+KBA is a security measure that verifies your identity by asking questions based on your personal history (e.g., past addresses, financial records, etc.).
 It helps ensure that only authorized individuals can access and sign sensitive documents.

 Don't worry, you can try again right away.
 Just make sure to carefully review and answer the KBA questions accurately.